 Furthermore, a previous abomination that causes desolation is mentioned in Daniel 11:31-32.
 In these verses the abomination of desolation denotes the Greek armies who placed an idol of Zeus in the Temple and offered pagan sacrifices on the Temple altar in the second century B.C.
 (1 Macc 1:59).
 1 Macc 6:1-2 refers to these acts as “a desolating sacrilege.”
-The abomination that causes desolation at the end of the age is given the same name since essentially the exact same thing occured in A.D.
+The abomination that causes desolation at the end of the age is given the same name since essentially the exact same thing occurred in A.D.
 70. After capturing the Temple, the Romans worshiped the ensigns, the main one being Aquila who was Zeus’ messenger, while offering sacrifices to these idols in the Temple.
+One animal sacrificed by Titus was believed to be a pig which is exactly what Antiochus Epiphanies had done in the Temple 200 years earlier (1 Macc 1:59; Wars 1.1.2).
 In other words, both the Greeks and the Romans set up some type of idol of Zeus or his messenger in the Temple and both offered pagan sacrifices inside the Temple.
 Here we can see why the same name is given to both events.

 Another argument against this view is the fact that the Zealots continuously defiled the Temple from the beginning of the Jewish War in A.D.
 66 until the fall of Jerusalem in A.D.
 70. Given the fact that the Zealots desecrated the Temple with murder and various diverse lawless acts over the course of roughly four years, at which point amidst all these abominable acts were the people supposed to drop everything and flee as Jesus warned in vs. 17 and 18?
 Similarly, if the zealot’s lawless deeds are the abomination that causes desolation, this interpretation of the abomination of desolation in Matthew 24:15 conflicts with its synoptic equivalent in Luke 21:20.
 In Luke 21:20-21 Jesus says to drop everything and flee when they “see Jerusalem being surrounded by armies” If someone is told to drop everything and flee it does not make sense to have two temporally disparate signs–zealots in the Temple vs. armies outside.